A Structured Neural ODE Approach for Real Time Evaluation of AC Losses in 3D Superconducting Tapes: Introduction

 In the \gls{hts} field as well, machine learning–based approaches have recently been applied to accelerate quench detection and AC loss estimation~\cite{10412643, 10896621}.
 However, their application to reduced-order modeling of nonlinear electromagnetic simulations remains largely unexplored.

 In this work, we build on the latent dynamics paradigm and propose a novel neural architecture for nonlinear electromagnetic modeling that operates directly in the reduced-order space.
 The starting point is a discretized integral equation model of \gls{hts} conductors, which is compressed through \gls{pod}-based dimensionality reduction.
-Instead of relying on intrusive hyper-reduction techniques such as \gls{deim}, we design a structured \gls{neuralode} that learns only the nonlinear component of the reduced dynamics, while the linear part is inherited directly from the full-order model.
+Instead of relying on intrusive hyper-reduction techniques such as \gls{deim}, we design a Structured \gls{neuralode} that learns only the nonlinear component of the reduced dynamics, while the linear part is inherited directly from the full-order model.
+This idea of embedding problem structure into \glspl{neuralode} architectures has also been explored in recent works on Structured \glspl{neuralode}~\cite{LINOT2023111838, SERINO2025114090, loya2025structurepreservingneuralordinarydifferential}, albeit motivated primarily by stiffness and time-integration considerations.
 In this way, physical knowledge is embedded into the reduced-order evolution, ensuring parsimony, interpretability, and efficiency.
 The approach is validated on a \gls{hts} \gls{corc} cable case study and benchmarked against the standard \gls{pod}–\gls{deim} method, demonstrating the potential of physics-informed latent dynamics modeling for challenging electromagnetic simulation.
-Results demonstrate improved accuracy and significantly lower computational cost, highlighting the potential of the proposed strategy for real-time, industrially relevant superconducting applications.
+The results demonstrate improved accuracy and significantly lower computational cost, highlighting the potential of the proposed strategy for real-time, industrially relevant superconducting applications.